Appdynamics/ConfigMyApp-docs/docs/README.md

 The following requirments must be met:

 1. BiQ/Analytics License
-2. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
-Please do not proceed with the extension installation if the specified prerequisites are not met.
-3. Windows PowerShell 5.0 or later, or PowerShell Core running on Windows, Linux or macOS.
+2. Windows PowerShell 5.0 or later, or PowerShell Core running on Windows, Linux or macOS.
+      a.
+How to install PowerShell on [Linux Documentation](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-6)
+      b.
+How to install PowerShell on [macOS Documentation](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-6)
+3. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.

+Please do not proceed with the extension installation if any specified prerequisites are not met.

 # Installation